datastackacademy/deb-intro/README.md

 This information will have you install all the necessary software to start this course.

-> If you prefer, it's possible to skip the setup and follow along with most of the material by running notebooks in [Google Colaboratory online](https://colab.research.google.com/), instead of in your local VS Code.
+> If you prefer, it's possible to skip the setup and follow along with most of the material by running notebooks in [Google Colaboratory online](https://colab.research.google.com/), instead of in your local code editor.

 ### Bootcamp Overview